Students: are you sure that's freshers' flu and not meningitis?

 Meningitis is rare – but can be life threatening.
 Students are at more risk of it because they often live in close proximity to one another.

 So if you're heading to or already at university, make sure you know the signs.
+And make sure you've been vaccinated against meningitis and measles.

 What is meningitis?